jaxio/jaxio.github.com/documentation/celerio/templates.md

 #### `output` controls where to write the result of the template evaluation

-At the beginning of your template, use the `output` to specify where to write the genereted file.
+At the beginning of your template, use `output` to specify where to write the generated file.

-{% highlight javascript %}
+For example:

 	$output.java($Root,"MyClass")
-{% endhighlight %}

-Writes the above template evaluation result to src/main/java/your-root-package/MyClass.java
+Writes the result of the template evaluation to _src/main/java/your-root-package/MyClass.java_

-> ** Note **: Check the full list of [GeneratedPackage](/documentation/celerio-api/com/jaxio/celerio/convention/GeneratedPackage.html), that you can pass as the first argument of $output.java
+> _** Note **: Check the full list of [GeneratedPackage](/documentation/celerio-api/com/jaxio/celerio/convention/GeneratedPackage.html), that you can pass as the first argument of $output.java_

-{% highlight javascript %}
 	$output.java($WebSecurity, "LoginForm")##
-{% endhighlight %}

-Writes the above template evaluation result to src/main/java/your-root-package/web/security/LoginForm.java
+Writes the result of the template evaluation to _src/main/java/your-root-package/web/security/LoginForm.java_

-> ** Note **: the class name is available using $output.currentClass
+> _** Note **: the class name is available using $output.currentClass_

 #### `output` manages Java imports